Statics

 In the last lesson, you learned how to write equations for:

-V(x) internal shear force [as a function of the position variable, x]
+V(x) internal shear force [as a function of position variable x]

-M(x) internal (bending) moment [as a function of the position variable, x]
+M(x) internal (bending) moment [as a function of position variable x]

 These equations express how internal shear force (V) and internal bending moment (M) vary along the length of a beam.
 V(x) and M(x) can be plotted using pure mathematics.
 In other words, if you were to go to Desmos or your favorite graphing calculator, you could input them manually and make a plot (or graph).
 That takes too much time.

 Instead, we will learn a fast way to graph (or plot) those equations.
-It is sometimes called the "graphical method" for constructing shear and moment diagrams.
-This infographic provides a general orientation to the concept.
-Take a quick look, but don't get overwhelmed -- the step-by-step procedure follows below.
+It is sometimes called the graphical method for constructing shear and moment diagrams.
+This infographic is an orientation to the concept.
+Do take a quick look, but don't get overwhelmed -- the step-by-step procedure follows below.

-Mines in Amsterdam students: please watch “Understanding Shear Force and Bending Moment Diagrams” by YouTube user The Efficient Engineer.
+Fall 2024 students: please watch “Understanding Shear Force and Bending Moment Diagrams” by YouTube user The Efficient Engineer.
 The video is about 16 minutes long.
-You don’t need to take a ton of notes, just try to listen.
-One of the example problems should look familiar (we used it in class).
+You don’t need to take notes; it's OK to listen.

-A beam is a general term for a member that is subjected to bending.
-Beams are loaded such that the applied forces are transverse (perpendicular) to the member's longitudinal axis.
+A beam is a member that is subjected to bending.
+In beams, loads are applied transverse (perpendicular) to the member's longitudinal axis.

 The image below provides a brief derivation for the key relationships between load, shear, and moment:

-The subscript L means "left" (as in the plane on the left, which technically is the negative x-face).
+The subscript L means "left" (as in the plane on the left, which could alternatively be called the negative x-face).

 The subscript R means "rigatoni" (as in a type of pasta that is delicious).
 That was a joke.
 R is for right.